-Add the rest of the sugar to a bowl with the bananas and mash with a fork.
+Add the rest of the sugar to a medium bowl and also add the bananas and mash them with a fork into the sugar.
 Add the egg and vanilla extract to the bananas and continue to mash and mix together until all is mushy.

-Add two cups of flour and salt to the banana mixture and pour the yeast milk mixture once it has sufficiently foamed up.
-Add up to 1/2 cup more if needed.
+Add two cups of flour and salt to the banana mixture and pour the yeast milk mixture over the banana and flour mixture after it has gotten all foamy and bubbly.

-Stir all together until a dough forms, then transfer to a greased bowl and cover with plastic wrap and leave undisturbed in a warm place in your place for about an hour, followed by putting the bowl into your refrigerator for about a day.
+Stir all together until a dough forms, adding up to a 1/2 cup more flour if needed, then transfer to a greased bowl and cover with plastic wrap and leave undisturbed in a warm place in your place for about an hour, followed by putting the bowl into your refrigerator for about a day.